gbThreepwood/analog-phone-interface/README.md

 #### USB Human Interface Device (HID)

-The dial buttons, or rotary dial on the phone can behave like a keyboard to the PC.
+The dial buttons, or rotary dial on the phone can behave like a numeric keypad to the PC.

+The same goes for the on/off-hook signal, this can be used to mute or unmute the microphone.
+Although the on hook condition will also physically disconnect the microphone, a mute signal will indicate this condition visually to the other participants in most video call software (like Jitsy, Zoom, or god forbid Teams).

 #### Communication Device Class (CDC)